d-beloved/thelearnedtongue/content/blog/getting-intimate-with-god.md

 ---
 path: Intimacy
 date: 2020-08-06T18:38:10.317Z
-title: "Getting Intimate With God. "
+title: "Getting Intimate With God"
 description: What next after coming to the point of salvation?
 It's time to build a relationship.
 It's time to know the One you've come to accept to be your Lord and Savior.